 Medicaid Estate Recovery Program Rules

-Another consideration of Medicaid estate recovery programs is that one’s situation and estate planning techniques have an impact on whether or not Medicaid will be able to collect funds from the sale of one’s home.
+Another consideration of Medicaid Estate Recovery Programs is that one’s situation and estate planning techniques have an impact on whether or not Medicaid will be able to collect reimbursement from the sale of one’s home.
+Learn more about MERP.

 Can Medicaid Take My Home?
 Different Scenarios Explained